 Experts believe that even when someone struggles with binge eating disorder (or is an emotional eater/overeater who doesn’t have a diagnosable eating disorder), he or she likely also restricts food intake and diets frequently.
 In fact, dieting, obsessing about weight, displaying symptoms of orthorexia, viewing certain foods as forbidden and going too long without eating are all behaviors that increase someone’s chance of developing binge eating disorder.

-What Studies Tell Us About the Causes of Binges & Overeating
+What Studies Tell Us About the Causes of Binges and Overeating

 Like other eating disorders, the cause of binge eating disorder isn’t entirely understood.
 Researchers believe that BED is caused by a combination of genetic, biological, environmental and lifestyle factors.
-According to the Binge Eating Disorder Association, the following play a role in the formation of BED: (1)
+The following play a role in the formation of BED: (1)

 - Genetic & biological causes of binge eating disorder: Genes seem to play a role in eating disorders, and it’s clear that BED and other signs of abnormal eating run in facilities.
 Genes can make it more likely that someone will battle weight gain and find it hard to control overeating throughout that person’s life, although genes alone don’t make someone overweight or have an eating disorder.
 Experts make it clear that while BED is more likely to affect people who have family histories of eating disorders and obesity, genetics in combination with physical/emotional problems is what leads to destructive thoughts and decisions about food that define BED.